Oyvind-Solberg/portfolio-oyvind-solberg/README.md

 ## About the project

 The website is a `single-page application` written in `React` on the frontend and `Node.js/Express` on the backend.
 The database was created using `MongoDB/Mongoose`.
 The website has `login` functionality to access the admin page, using `JSON Web Token` for authentication.

-## Roadmap

-- August 2020 - Implement file uploads using `Firebase storage`
+File uploads is implemented using `Firebase storage`.